hastec-fr/apash/doc/fr/hastec/apash/commons-lang/ArrayUtils/getLength.md

 # ArrayUtils.getLength
 Returns the length of the specified array.
 ## Description
-   Take care that the length of an array does not correspond to its last index.
+   Take care that the length of an array does not correspond $#.
-   Array indexes are set to Long_MAX_VALUE (9223372036854775807).
+   Indeed, $# return the number of element in an array.
-   Setting this value does not mean that the length is 9223372036854775807.
+   It's possible like in bash to have discontinued indexes.
-   If you need the last index, prefer the usage of ArrayUtils.getLastIndex.
+   Array indexes should be less than APASH_ARRAY_LAST_INDEX (limit depending of the shell).

 ## History
 ### Since